Blockchain, a key element of the bitcoin digital currency, may offer new implementations and designs for internet...

 One specific provider that is moving rapidly to develop and offer tools and technology based on blockchain in the cloud is Microsoft.
 Late in 2016, Microsoft Azure introduced blockchain as a service to develop and deploy applications that use the distributed ledger technology.
 In addition, the company recently expanded its blockchain support on Azure to include multimember consortium blockchain networks, which, according to Microsoft, makes the company the first public cloud to do so.

-Microsoft entering this space and offering support for blockchain in the cloud is important, as it represents a very large, supported ecosystem for application development that may enable organizations to start shifting away from traditional SSL/TLS certificate-based cryptography models that rely on a hierarchy of trust.
+Microsoft entering this space and offering support for blockchain cloud services is important, as it represents a very large, supported ecosystem for application development that may enable organizations to start shifting away from traditional SSL/TLS certificate-based cryptography models that rely on a hierarchy of trust.
 Blockchain establishes that trust through a distributed ledger that records transactions like a database, but that has no central location or administrator capabilities.

 There are tools available now for technology and security teams interested in trying out blockchain in the cloud.
 These tools are for teams looking to integrate with partners and other supply chain members using standard Microsoft development libraries, and looking into new technologies built on the Microsoft blockchain platform.
 Some of these tools include: